World class: Bode Miller launches winter sports academy - WHIZ News

 “It’s not going to be blatant all the time and in-your-face because I don’t think that would really help them,” Miller said.
 “But there are undercurrents of the sport that they’re involved in, woven through the entire academic curriculum.”

 He hopes to cultivate a similar experience with this winter sports academy.
-Maybe even someday produce athletes who will be the stars of the U.S. Ski and Snowboard squad.
+Maybe even someday produce athletes who will be the stars of the U.S. Ski and Snowboard Team.

 “We want to create a superstar — superstar kids, superstar people who are involved in the community,” Miller said.
 “That may sound idealistic, but it’s really an authentic part of our vision, and the DNA of the whole thing.”